Iliketheflowers/CreativeTech_Team_Macher/README.md

 This project presents a real time pseudo liquid simulation that visually behaves like flowing liquid but is rendered as a metallic surface.
 The liquid reacts to music: high frequencies modulate the surface motion, while low frequency beats ("kicks") trigger color changes at fixed rhythmic intervals.

 This project is based on the combination of three separate tutorial approaches, which were merged and extended into a single coherent audiovisual system.
-Because it is such a big project I will attach the links of the tutorials below instead of explaining it step by step.
+Because the internal logic of pseudo-liquid setups is complex and difficult to explain purely in text I will provide the links of the tutorials below.
 The videos show much more detailed instrucions than a step by step text would.

 #### Requirements